BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: Introduction

-To address these detection challenges, we make the following contributions: \begin{itemize}[noitemsep,topsep=0pt] \item We develop the first clinically-informed taxonomy for automated pro-bigorexia detection, establishing fine-grained categories spanning body image, nutrition, supplement abuse, exercise practices, and masculinity that enable systematic computational analysis. \item We introduce \textsc{BigTok}, a multimodal dataset of over 2,200 expert-annotated TikTok videos that enables robust evaluation of vision-language models on challenging harmful content detection tasks. \item We construct \textsc{BigTokDetect}, a detection framework that achieves state-of-the-art (SOTA) performance using proprietary and open-source VLMs, with our best models reaching 95.1\% accuracy on primary category classification and 91.0\% on fine-grained subcategory detection through fine-tuning. \item We demonstrate through comprehensive ablation studies that multimodal fusion improves detection performance by 5-10\% over text-only approaches, with video features providing the most discriminative signals for identifying subtle pro-bigorexia behaviors. \end{itemize}
+To address these detection challenges, we make the following contributions: \begin{itemize}[noitemsep,topsep=0pt] \item We develop the first clinically-informed taxonomy for automated detection of pro-bigorexia content, establishing fine-grained categories spanning body image, nutrition, supplement abuse, exercise practices, and masculinity that enable systematic computational analysis. \item We introduce \textsc{BigTok}, a multimodal benchmark dataset of over 2,200 expert-annotated TikTok videos that enables robust evaluation of vision-language models (VLMs) on challenging harmful content detection tasks. \item We construct \textsc{BigTokDetect}, a detection framework that achieves state-of-the-art (SOTA) performance using proprietary and open-source VLMs, with our best models reaching 82.9\% accuracy on primary category classification and 69.0\% on fine-grained subcategory detection through finetuning. \item We demonstrate through comprehensive ablation studies that multimodal fusion improves detection performance by 5-15\% over text-only approaches, with video features providing the most discriminative signals for identifying subtle pro-bigorexia cues. \end{itemize}

 Figure~\ref{fig:pipeline} summarizes our comprehensive approach to multimodal pro-bigorexia detection.
-Our methodology demonstrates that clinically-informed vision-language models can effectively identify subtle harmful content that evades traditional detection systems.
-Through systematic evaluation across multiple model architectures and training paradigms, we achieve substantial improvements over existing text-based methods, establishing a new paradigm for detecting nuanced harmful content on social media platforms.
-The \textsc{BigTokDetect} framework provides both the computational tools and replicable methodology needed to address the growing challenge of automated content moderation in mental health domains.
+Our results demonstrate that clinically-informed VLMs can effectively identify subtle harmful content that evades traditional detection systems.
+Through systematic evaluation across multiple model architectures and training paradigms, we achieve substantial improvements over existing methods, establishing a new paradigm for detecting nuanced harmful content on social media platforms.
+The \textsc{BigTokDetect} framework provides both the computational tools and reproducible methodology needed to address the growing challenge of automated content moderation in mental health domains.